meisl/tc_java-NG/README.md

 TODO (a lot...!)

-...for now let me just point you to this thread on the TotalCommand forum:
+...for now let me just point you to this thread on the TotalCommander forum:
 * [Let's make writing Java plugins fun!](http://ghisler.ch/board/viewtopic.php?t=39016)

 and then some links you will be going to over and over: